Fall 2017 Fellow

 2.)
 To acknowledge them as creators worthy of being heard and produced

 3.)
 To leave them with knowledge, resources and confidence to continue their practice on their own

 news and updates

-Follow Chris' project through his website and blog, which served as the primary source of documentation for his workshops at Riker's Island, as he was not allowed to take photos or post writing from the women he worked with.
+Follow Chris' project through his website which served as the primary source of documentation for his workshops at Riker's Island, as he was not allowed to take photos or post writing from the women he worked with.

 This April, Chris will bringing a month-long series of song-writing workshops to youth through El Puente.
 At Show Don’t Tell: A Symposium with The Fellowship for Utopian Practice, Chris will be performing songs written by the youth participants, who he considers as his artist collaborators.

 In December 2017, Chris worked with young women on Riker's Island, and wrote blog posts detailing his experience working with them.